craigceleste/qarally/README.md

     1. [FireFox] - required for running unit tests.
     1. [Sublime] or [Notepad++] or your text editor of choice.
     1. [Node.js] is the engine for running build scripts, unit tests, and all the dev-time stuff.
-    1. [Git] or another git client you like.
+    1. [Git] console app or [GitHub] windows client, or another git client you like.

 1. Configure git